nicbou/nicolasbouliane.com/content/blog/maps.md

 - [The duty to document](/blog/duty-to-document)
 - [All About Berlin](/projects/all-about-berlin) is the embodiment of this
+    - [Immigration office wait times](/projects/immigration-office-wait-times) is a map for the *Landesamt für Einwanderung*
 - [Guerilla public service](https://www.okwhatever.org/topics/selfie/guerrilla-public-service) and the [guerilla groundsman](https://twitter.com/guerrgroundsman)'s random acts of tidying.